teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 There are 24 days of paid leave per calendar year, plus UK bank holidays.

-For team members based outside the UK, there may be individual variations to this, based on local public holidays.
+For team members based outside the UK, there may be individual variations to this based on local public holidays.

-You have to take time off from your allowance each year, for our Christmas to New Year company-wide close down period.
+You have to take time off from your allowance each year for our Christmas to New Year company-wide close down period.
 This is usually three or four days of leave and will be automatically booked for you at the start of each calendar year.

 ## How to book time off.